nagdatt/nagdatt/README.md

 ### Hola!
 I'm Nagdatt Gajjam👋
 -  I have complete my B.Tech in Computer science and Engineering from N.B.N.
-Sinhgad Collage of Engineering Solapur with **9.68 CGPA**.
+Sinhgad Collage of Engineering, Solapur with **9.68 CGPA**.
 - Previous worked at Bodhi technology as web developer
 - Other profiles-
 	 -  [leetcode](https://leetcode.com/Nagdatt/)